not-sponsored/distend/README.md

 Why not combine the generic word list with the extra details for a more targeted list?

-If you think that's a good idea, then Distend is for you.
+Distend can do that for you.
 It can even implement common leet speak character replacements.

+Implemented with generators, Distend is memory efficient even on large word lists, and it may be a faster alternative to brute forcing on certain hash formats.

-If you think Distend is useful, please `star` the repository.
+If you think Distend is useful, please `star` the repository and share the package.

 -----
 ## Installation